sadieedwin/incident-tracker-web-app/docs/progress-checklist.md

 - [ ] Send alerts via email or Slack on critical issues
 - [ ] TO DO: refine monitors

+## Metrics
+- [x] Added the incident-tracker host to the Grafana server

 ## 🔐 Security Hardening (Planned)
 - [ ] Create a dedicated Linux user for running the app
 - [ ] Configure UFW firewall (allow only SSH + web)